 C) For each User of the Connected System who serves them at an Interconnection Point, the User’s EIC Code and the natural gas quantity that the latter will deliver to that Point.

-D) For each User of the Connected System whom they serve at a Interconnection Point, the User’s EIC Code and the natural gas quantity that the latter will receive at that Point.
+D) For each User of the Connected System whom they serve at an Interconnection Point, the User’s EIC Code and the natural gas quantity that the latter will receive at that Point.

 In the event that a Transmission User submits a Daily Renomination in an NREC Renomination Cycle, the deadline of which is between 06:00 hrs on the Day previous to the one in question, until the End of the Renomination Period, then, in the specific Renomination Cycle, for each Natural Gas Quantity for Delivery or Reception, where the Quantity to be delivered or received through Coupled Transmission Capacity for Delivery or Reception is not included, the Hourly Renomination Rate (ΩΡΕΠNREC) is determined as: